AudioBible/AudioBible/README.md

     audiobible praise                                           # open a browser to a youtube playlist with hymns for praising God

-    audiobible sermons                                          # opens the default browser to http://sermonaudio.com

     audiobible path daniel                                      # show the path on the hard drive to the book of "Daniel"

     audiobible quote                                            # to output a quote